Mvanhuffel/Data-Analysis-Projects/Aerofit Buyer Profile/README.md

 Outlier Detection:
 - Applied statistical techniques to detect and handle outliers in the dataset, ensuring the robustness of the analysis.

-Python Libraries:
-- numpy for numerical computations.
-- pandas for data manipulation and analysis.
-- matplotlib and seaborn for data visualization.
-- scipy.stats for statistical functions.
-- warnings to manage warning messages.

 You can see my code here.
 (TBD)